jhannes/kata-http-server/README.md

 * java.net.URL for testing
 * JUnit 5 for testing

+We use [RFC 7230](https://www.rfc-editor.org/rfc/rfc7230) for reference (it's not the newest, but it's the one I know best)

 During the presentation we build a server that can:

 * Respond to HTTP requests